vimchub/vaccineimpact/_posts/2017-12-20-request-for-proposals-yellow-fever-rubella-Japanese-encephalitis-closing date January 30.md

 ## Assessment criteria:

 The Consortium has developed a set of standards that all Consortium models are required to meet to successfully produce the desired outputs.
-The minimum standards are firm criteria for inclusion into the Consortium, whereas the desirable characteristics are aspirational.
+[The minimum standards](/resources/VIMC_model_standards.pdf) are firm criteria for inclusion into the Consortium, whereas the desirable characteristics are aspirational.
 The review committee will evaluate all model-candidates against these criteria.
-[The Model Quality Check-list](/resources/VIMC_model_standards.pdf) is available as an attachment.

 ## Review process: